write-you-a-scheme-v2/scheme/docs/01_introduction.md

 T.pack :: String -> Text
 T.unpack :: Text -> String
 ```
+However, this project is able to use overloaded strings in all of the files.
+I strongly suggest you do the same in a production environment, and I advocate Text becoming the standard for the language.
 ## Internal representation, welcome to LispVal
 We need a way to represent the structure of a program that can be manipulated within Haskell.
 Haskell's type system that allows for pattern matching on data constructors, which will allow our `eval` function to differentiate different forms of S-Expressions.